 for all $\tau \in (0,\tau_0]$ and $n \in \N_0$ with $n\tau \le T$.
 The number $C$ only depends on $T$, $\|U\|_{L^\infty([0,T],\dot H^1 \times L^2(\R^3))}$, and $\|u\|_{L^4([0,T],L^{12}(\R^3))}$, whereas $\tau_0$ only depends on $T$, $u^0$, and $v^0$. \end{Theorem} The more sophisticated analysis for $\alpha=5$ is reflected by the dependence of the maximum step size $\tau_0$ on the solution itself, rather than just on its norm.
 A similar behavior occurs in the wellposedness theory, see \cite{Tao2006}.
 To our knowledge, this above theorem provides the first error analysis of a time discretization for a scaling-critical problem.

-As a first step to higher-order schemes, in the case $\alpha=3$ we study a corrected Lie splitting, given in (\ref{KorrLie}).
+As a first step to higher-order schemes, in the case $\alpha=3$ we study a corrected Lie splitting given in \eqref{KorrLie}, {where we now take the cut-off level $K=\tau^{-3/2}$}.
 A version of the scheme without frequency filter was recently proposed and analyzed in \cite{KleinGordon} in higher regularity $H^{7/4}(\R^3)$.
 We can show convergence order $\tau^{3/2}$ for the error in $L^2(\R^3) \times \dot H^{-1}(\R^3)$, again using data in $\dot H^1(\R^3) \times L^2(\R^3)$.
 Formally, the scheme is of second order due to a well-chosen correction term.
 This term also leads to an error formula without second-order derivatives.
 The loss of $\tau^{1/2}$ in our result corresponds to the loss in the Strichartz estimates, so that we believe our result is optimal, compare also \cite{ORS}.
 In the proof we need the endpoint estimates from Theorem \ref{ThmEndp}.
-The convergence result is shown at the end of Section \ref{SecKorr}. \begin{Theorem} Let $U = (u,\partial_tu) \in C([0,T],\dot H^1(\R^3)\times L^2(\R^3))$ solve the semilinear wave equation (\ref{NLW2}) with $\alpha=3$.
-Then there are a constant $C>0$ and a maximum step size $\tau_0 >0$ such that the iterates $U_n$ of the corrected Lie splitting scheme (\ref{KorrLie}) with $K=\tau^{-3/2}$ satisfy the error bound
+The convergence result is shown at the end of Section \ref{SecKorr}. {Here we use the endpoint versions of Strichartz estimates with logarithmic corrections from Theorem \ref{ThmEndp}, which seem to be new tools in the error analysis.} \begin{Theorem} Let $U = (u,\partial_tu) \in C([0,T],\dot H^1(\R^3)\times L^2(\R^3))$ solve the semilinear wave equation \eqref{NLW2} with $\alpha=3$.
+Then there are a constant $C>0$ and a maximum step size $\tau_0 >0$ such that the iterates $U_n$ of the corrected Lie splitting scheme \eqref{KorrLie} with $K=\tau^{-3/2}$ satisfy the error bound

 for all $\tau \in (0,\tau_0]$ and $n \in \N_0$ with $n\tau \le T$.
 The numbers $C$ and $\tau_0$ only depend on $T$ and $\|U\|_{L^\infty([0,T],\dot H^1 \times L^2(\R^3))}$. \end{Theorem}